KelvinHong/cpp-nn-scratch/README.md

 tasks.
 It only serves as a purpose of strengthen my deep learning understanding and C++ skills.

+## Ongoing work

+I'm trying to switch the codebase to a header-only, template class style.
+This allows for `Nodes` with not only type of `Eigen::MatrixXd` but also `Eigen::MatrixXf` and potentially tensor type.

 ## Capabilities

 - 100% Compatible with C++11 standard.